 How to host a Minecraft server

-On setup, you’ll want to create a dedicated folder for your server, as whenever you run your server from a desktop or download folder, it will create configuration files in that location.
+Once you have both the latest version of Java and have downloaded Mojang’s server software, create a dedicated folder for your server, as whenever you run your server from a desktop or download folder, it will create configuration files in that location.
 By creating a folder for your server, it will be easier to organise all the files.

 Once you click the file and start the server, you’ll need to complete some configuration.
 Here are the steps below: